LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaDatabase.md

 val connection = DB.getConnection()
 ```

-But of course you need to call `close()` at some point on the opened connection to put it back to the connection pool.
-Another way is to let Play manage the connection close for you:
+But of course you need to call `close()` at some point on the opened connection to return it to the connection pool.
+Another way is to let Play manage closing the connection for you:

 ```
 DB.withConnection { conn =>